-Figure 3.
-Number of degrees awarded, by level: 2016-17
+Figure 5.
+Number of degrees awarded, by level: 2019-20

 NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2017, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Completions component.

-Figure 4.
-Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2014-15 to 2017-18
+Figure 6.
+Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: Academic years 2017-18 to 2020-21